-The candidate and/ or examining committee should give sufficient notice to the appropriate school/department/division or Faculty PGR office if it is expected that other individuals will attend the examination.
+The candidate and/ or examining committee should inform the appropriate PGR office no later than 1 working week prior to the examination if it is expected that other individuals will attend the examination.
 This is to allow any objections to be raised in sufficient time and to enable the Internal Examiner to make arrangements such as the booking of a suitable venue.

 10. The Oral Examination - Pre-Oral Examination Report Form

-Examiners must each complete a separate Pre-Oral Examination Report Form after reading the thesis and before discussing the thesis with each other.
+Examiners must each complete a separate Pre-Oral Examination Report Form after reading and before discussing the thesis / dissertation with each other.
 The Pre-Oral Examination Report Form allows examiners to:

-Clarify their preliminary judgement on the thesis for discussion with the co-examiner at the pre-oral examination meeting;
+Clarify their preliminary judgement on the thesis / dissertation for discussion with the co-examiner at the pre-oral examination meeting;

 identify priorities and points for discussion at the oral examination;